NIGHT LAUNCH RULES

 • Field/personal lighting requirements:

-• People entering range to load rockets or recovering in the field need to carry lighting and/or have reflective clothing.
+• People loading rockets or recovering them in the field must carry lighting and/or have reflective clothing.

 • Exercise additional caution around the pads.
 Move slowly, watch for rod ends, and avoid getting tangled in launch leads or pad legs.
 There will be guide lighting on the ground to help you find your way.